maoberlehner/markus-oberlehner-net/content/blog/vue-form-validation-with-vuelidate.md

 ## Scroll to the first error

-Now that we've implemented the basic functionality of our contact form and we've also set up validation, let's add one further enhancement.
-It's general a good practice to focus the first form field with a validation error.
-And oftentimes it's even inevitable to somehow guide the user to the form field which they've entered incorrectly because the error message might not be visible otherwise, causing the user to be confused.
+Now that we've implemented the basic functionality of our contact form and we've also set up validation, let's add one further enhancement. **It's general a good practice to focus the first form field with a validation error**.
+And oftentimes it's even inevitable to somehow **guide the user to the form field which they've entered incorrectly because the error message might not be visible otherwise**, causing the user to be confused.

 ```js
 // src/mixins/form.js